Town Commission

-Mayor Natasha Moore was appointed to the office of Mayor-Commissioner in March of 2023.
+Mayor Natasha Moore was elected to the office of Mayor-Commissioner in March of 2024.

 Mayor Moore is a real estate broker with Live South Florida Realty, Inc. Previously, she worked as an actuary at NCCI in Boca Raton.
 She graduated from the University of Florida and is originally from Miami.
 Natasha is married with 3 children and has lived in Highland Beach since 2013.